tlvince/direct-delivery/docs/build-enviroment.md

 folder somewhere you'll find it again.
 You can theoretically do `brew install android-sdk`, but this led to weird problems later on.

-You'll get [detailed instructions on running the thing][installing] while the zip file is downloading, they vary from platform to platform.
+You'll get [detailed instructions on running the thing][android-installing] while the zip file is downloading, they vary from platform to platform.

 [android-sdk]: https://developer.android.com/sdk/index.html
 [android-installing]: https://developer.android.com/sdk/installing/index.html